shubhamsidhwa/Monitoring-System-using-Irregular-Activity-Detection-based-on-Posture-and-Behavioral-Analysis/ReadMe.txt

 Videos are present in the test2 folder and divided as normal and subnormal.

 This project was developed by :
-Kiran Yeragudipati
 Shubham Sidhwa
-Aparnaa Ramani

 Acknowledgments
-We would like to express our gratitude to
+I would like to express my gratitude to
-Dr. Ghassan AlRegib for providing us an opportunity to pursue this project and provide continuous support.
-Further we also thank Mr. Wenjie Y. for approving our application and providing us access to the CASIA human activity database.
+Dr. Ghassan AlRegib for providing me an opportunity to pursue this project and provide continuous support.
+Further I also thank Mr. Wenjie Y. for approving my application and providing me access to the CASIA human activity database.